 Some mortgage life insurance policies are designed to reduce as your mortgage balance reduces and are only appropriate if you have a repayment mortgage where you are paying your mortgage off gradually and the balance of your mortgage is reducing over your mortgage term.

 Essentially, mortgage life insurance prevents a situation where you die before your mortgage is repaid and your family or people who live in the property are unable to keep paying for the mortgage.
-If you die, your income is lost to your household and this could be what sustains your mortgage payments.
+If you die, your income is usually lost to your household leaving them unable to fund the mortgage repayments.

 You can choose to buy mortgage life insurance that will pay a lump sum to your beneficiaries so that they can pay off any remaining mortgage balance upon your death or you can buy life insurance that pays a regular amount to them so that they are able to cover the monthly mortgage payments.